 Optional features are:

 Inline comments with the payment description

-Copy this address to clipboard
+Copy this address to the clipboard

-Find and open his crypto wallet application
+Find and open their crypto wallet application

 Open the "Withdraw" section in the application